 - Measure the Guinness in a clear measuring jug like a Pyrex so that you can see where the stout ends and the foam begins.
 Don't scrape the foam off, it gets used, but it should not be part of the 1¼ cup (300 ml) measurement.
 Let it settle for a minute after pouring so you can see where the brown Guinness line comes up to on the measure.

-- Make sure your cake pan is ready and the oven is at temperature before combining the liquid and dry ingredients because once you do you need to work quickly.
+- Make sure your cake pan is ready and the oven is at temperature before combining the wet and dry ingredients because once you do you need to work quickly.
 Pour the wet into the dry and fold (don't beat) them gently but quickly together.
 Be sure to scrape right into the bottom of the bowl.
 A few small lumps are ok.

 - Transfer to a cooling rack but leave the cake in the pan.
 This traps the steam, making the cake moister.
 Let it cool completely.